ppy/osu-wiki/wiki/Tournaments/GSTLIVE/21/en.md

 ![GST:LIVE 2021 banner](img/banner.jpg)

-**GST:LIVE 2021** was a 1v1 single-elimination osu! tournament hosted by ::{ flag=SG }:: [megumic](https://osu.ppy.sh/users/7537133).
+**GST:LIVE 2021** was a 1v1 single-elimination osu! tournament hosted by ::{ flag=SG }:: ::megumic::{ user-id=7537133 }.
 It was the first instalment of GST:LIVE, held on the 14 March 2021 at Bountie Arena.

 ## Tournament schedule